neotreks/accuterra-maps-ios-samples/README.md

 # accuterra-maps-ios-samples
-a collection of samples demonstrating use of AccuTerra maps in iOS
+Collection of samples demonstrating use of AccuTerra Maps in iOS.